latex3/babel/docs/guides/old-and-deprecated-functions.md

 # Old, deprecated, and removed functions

+## Removed from the manual

+Some functions where introduced years ago because they made sense at their time.
+However, LaTeX has evolved and currently they are of limited interest, and therefore their description has been moved here, for not to clutter the manual.

+`strings` • Package option with a value.
+Selects the encoding of strings in languages supporting this feature.
+Predefined labels are `generic` (for traditional TeX, LICR and ASCII strings), `unicode` (for engines like `xetex` and `luatex`) and `encoded` (for special cases requiring mixed encodings).
+Other allowed values are font encoding codes (`T1`, `T2A`, `LGR`, `L7X`...), but only in languages supporting them.
+Be aware with `encoded` captions are protected, but they work in `\MakeUppercase` and the like (this feature misuses some internal LaTeX tools, so use it only as a last resort).

+`mapfont=direction` • Option in `\babelprovide`.
+Assigns the font for the writing direction of this language (only with `bidi=basic`).
+Instead of this option use `onchar`, based on the script.
+More precisely, what `mapfont=direction` means is, ‘when a character has the same direction as the script for the “provided” language, then change its font to that set for this language’.
+There are 3 directions, following the bidi Unicode algorithm, namely, Arabic-like, Hebrew-like and left to right.
+So, there should be at most 3 directives of this kind.
+The only value is `direction`, and this option won’t be developed any further.

 ## Fonts

 A couple of tentative macros were provided by `babel` <3.9g with a